f0rmat1k/bemy/README.md

 When you call the task of creation on files it is like you call bemy on the folder contains this file.
 So this two variants are equal: `-f ~/testBlock/__elem c j` and `-f ~/testBlock/__elem/testBlock__elem.bh.js c j`.

 Starting with version 2.1 `-t` and `-p` and `-f` is no more required.
-Task seleced depend on call bemy.
+Task selected depend on call bemy.
 See details on tasks description below.

 ### Shared CLI options
 `-t [task name]` — name of the called task. default: 'auto';